 Wyoming Regulation Basics

-Anglers fishing the North Platte River from Gray Reef Dam down, 8 miles to the boundary of Lusby Public Fishing Area in Natrona County will have to consider a limit of one trout per day or in possession.
-All trout measuring less than 20 inches shall be released.
+Anglers fishing the North Platte River from Gray Reef Dam down, 8 miles to the boundary of Lusby Public Fishing Area in Natrona County are allowed to keep just one trout per day and that trout must be over 20 inches long.
+All trout measuring less than 20 inches are required to be released.
 Anglers can only fish with artificial flies and lures.
-The stretch lying between the closed signs at the cable crossings is closed to fishing from April 1 through April 30 as of 2010.
+The stretch lying between the closed signs at the gauge cable crossings is closed to fishing from April 1 through April 30.

-For clarification on the term artificial, anglers may fish with man-made spoons, spinners, plugs and plastics which feature only nonedible materials.
+Anglers can not use live bait on the Gray Reef.
+Artificial flies and lures are allowed.
+Anglers may fish with man-made spoons, spinners, plugs and plastics which feature only nonedible materials.
 Artificial flies includes streamers, jigs or poppers tied from materials.
 These items cannot include living or dead organisms, edible parts or any food or chemical attractants.